hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 ```

 - We are using Nomad's [template][template-stanza] to populate the load balancer
-  configuration for Nginx.
+  configuration for NGINX.
 The underlying tool being used is [Consul
   Template][consul-template].
 You can use Consul Template's documentation to
   learn more about the [syntax][consul-temp-syntax] needed to interact with
   Consul.
 In this case, we are going to query the address and port of our demo